-4.4.4 Audit Committee
+5.4.4 Audit Committee

-Audit Committee provides assurance about the adequacy of internal controls, financial accounting and reporting arrangements, and that effective risk management is in place.
+Audit Committee provides assurance about the adequacy of internal controls, financial accounting and performance reporting arrangements, and that effective risk management is in place.
 Its work is intended to enhance public trust in the corporate and financial governance of the council.
+It also reviews areas of concern to the committee, particularly around risk, fraud and failure of systems of control.